Who we are

-The group has previously advised researchers from universities in Wales and Northern Ireland and the third sector, on health and social care topics.
+The group has previously advised researchers from universities and the third sector across the UK, on health and social care topics.

 You can watch a short video of the group, produced by the Care Council for Wales.

-- Improving information letters to children, young people
+- Improving information letters to children and young people

 - Suggesting methods for gathering data